-Overall, we are excited about creating the first REIT focused on sub-institutional, modern, mixed-use, walkable urban-suburban cores within secondary markets.
+Overall, we are excited about creating the first REIT focused on sub-institutional, modern, mixed-use, walkable -suburban-urban cores within secondary markets.

 We are still laser focused on our downside.
-Acquiring buildings in desirable urban-suburban nodes with quality tenancy will ensure cash flow growth and stability for years to come.
+Acquiring buildings in desirable suburban-urban (also called “middle neighborhoods” or “surban”) locations nodes with quality tenancy will ensure cash flow growth and stability for years to come.
 We think it epitomizes the world to come in suburban life.